-Students are expected to have homework assignments completed by the due date.
-Five points per class day will be deducted if homework is turned in late.
-For any homework assignments not turned in by the end of the course, the student will receive a "0" for that assignment.
-If a student is absent on the last day of a course all homework must be turned in by the next class day the student is in attendance or the student will receive a "0" for any missing assignments unless other arrangements have been set up with Student Services.
+Students are expected to have online assignments and homework completed at the end of each week by Sunday 11:59 PM.
+Five points per class day will be deducted if online assignments or homework is turned in late.
+On the last day of a course all homework and online assignments must be turned in no later than one week from the end of the course or the student will receive a "0" for any missing assignments unless other arrangements have been set up with Student Services.